skllfi/sparkle/docs/docs/tweaks/disable-hibernation.md

 - Disables hibernation by turning it off at the system level with powercfg.exe, which frees up disk space by deleting hiberfil.sys and can improve shutdown speed.

+!!! warning "Tweak Warning"

-> ⚠️ Not Recommended for laptops!
+    Not Recommended for laptops!

 ## Apply
 ```powershell